-Priority The new SGSA is of fundamental importance to ICES environmental science and advisory process and addresses many specific issues of the ICES Strategic Plan and the Science Plan.
-The scope and aims of this group will lead ICES into issues related to the socio-economic effects of the continued rapid development of aquaculture, especially with regard to the implications of changing environmental conditions.
+Dutentiter The SGSA is of fundamental importance to ICES environmental science and Priority advisory process and addresses many specific issues of the ICES Strategic Plan and the Science Plan.
+To underline the importance that the SGSA is covering new grounds in the field of aquaculture, a change the status of the study group to the working group on social dimensions of aquaculture (WGSDA) is timely.
+The scope and aims of this group will lead ICES into issues related to the broader social effects of the continued rapid development of aquaculture, especially with regard to the implications of changing environmental conditions.
 Consequently, these activities are considered to have a high priority.
-Scientific justification ToR a) Develop, identify and evaluate methods on how to assess the direct and indirect socio-economic consequences of aquaculture operations and how they relate to the assessment framework.
+Scientific justification Term of Reference a) Identify individual and crosscutting, integrative methods to support the evaluation of the direct and indirect socio-economic consequences of aquaculture operations and how they relate to the assessment framework.
 Aquaculture can offer employment and income earning opportunities to local, often rural and marginal, communities.
 However, questions pertaining to social site-selection criteria, community impacts, right of access, ownership, taxation, liabilities of the negative repercussions from the environmental effects on society, ethical issues, to name but a few, have remained largely untackled in a comprehensive, integrated manner.
 Each of these issues follows particular interests, priorities and objectives.
 All operate within an array of federal, regional and international legislations, agreements and treaties.
 The systematic description of the social elements relevant to the sustainable management of aquaculture in general is still in its infancy.
 The social repercussions of environmental effects from aquaculture are central here.
-A clear definition of socio- economic and ecological objectives for all aquaculture operations is necessary which acknowledge the social, economic and ecological dimensions.
+A clear definition of socio-economic and ecological objectives for all aquaculture operations is necessary which acknowledge the social, economic and ecological dimensions.
 A stronger consideration of the distribution of benefits (related to inputs and outputs) throughout the social-ecological system is necessary.
 Specifically, this dimension addresses questions about who is benefiting and to what extent (i.e. employment, wages, improved quality of life) and the geographical distribution and of these benefits.
 Future research should focus on methods for incorporating such complexity and interdisciplinarity into aquaculture assessments.
 The assessment framework developed by the SGSA shall be revisited and futher elaborated

-Supporting information
+Supporting Information